Doge's Palace in Venice Tickets and Tours

 Inside the Doge's Palace| ©Sergey Galyonkin

-In addition to the Doge's Palace, St. Mark's Square is home to another of Venice's most important religious buildings, St. Mark's Basilica.
-Both attractions can be visited in the same morning, so booking this guided tour with fast-track access to the Doge's Palace and St Mark's Basilica is really convenient.
+In addition to the Doge's Palace, St. Mark's Square is home to another of Venice's most important buildings, this time a religious one: St. Mark's Basilica.
+Both attractions can be visited in the same morning, so booking this guided tour with fast-track access to the Doge's Palace and St. Mark's Basilica is really convenient.

-This type of ticket gives you fast-track access to the Doge's Palace and St. Mark's Basilica and includes entry to the important Pala d'Oro, the gold and silver Byzantine art altarpiece inlaid with gems and precious stones housed in the church.
-Includes a private guide for a more personalised service and a 2 hour guided tour with explanations in English.
+This type of ticket gives you fast-track access to the Doge's Palace and St. Mark's Basilica, including admission to the important Pala d'Oro, the Byzantine altarpiece in gold and silver inlaid with gems and precious stones housed in the temple.
+It includes a private guide for a more personalised experience and a 2-hour guided tour with explanations in Spanish.

 Why I like this option

-In one morning and without waiting in line, you will learn the interesting history behind the luxurious decorations and works of art of the Doge's Palace from the golden age of Venice and the most relevant facts about St. Mark's Basilica, the only one of its kind in Italy.
-You should know that St Mark's has hundreds of gold-plated mosaics, some dating back to the 13th century, and on its black marble floors, there are 10th-century Byzantine domes and 500 columns dating back to the 3rd century.
+In a single morning and without waiting in line, you can learn about the interesting history behind the luxurious decorations and works of art in the Doge's Palace from the golden age of Venice and the most important facts about St. Mark's Basilica, the only one of its kind in Italy.
+You should know that St. Mark's has hundreds of gold-plated mosaics, some dating back to the 13th century, and its black marble floors are topped by 10th-century Byzantine domes and 500 columns from the 3rd century.

-Your guide will also give you information about St. Mark's Square, in the heart of Venice, which stands out for its size and extraordinary structure, blending Byzantine, European and Oriental architectural styles.
+Your guide will also provide information about St. Mark's Square, in the heart of Venice, which stands out for its size and extraordinary structure, blending Byzantine, European and Eastern architectural styles.
 If you choose this fast-track ticket, you can also customise it with two options:

-• Option 1: Includes entrance to the three museums of St. Mark's Square: This is the more advisable ticket of the two as it also includes access to visit on your own the three most important museums of St. Mark's Square: Correr Museum, National Archaeological Museum and National Library.
+• Option 1: Includes admission to the three museums in St. Mark's Square: This is the most recommended ticket as it also includes access to visit the three most important museums in St. Mark's Square on your own: the Correr Museum, the National Archaeological Museum and the National Library.

 Book a visit to the Doge's Palace and St. Mark's Basilica